 In Diamond’s talk, she will argue that although it’s become common to promote LGBT equality by arguing that LGBT individuals are “born that way,” there are three major problems with this approach: It’s not scientifically accurate, it’s not legally necessary and it’s unjust.
 As Diamond argues in her talk, “How and why and when individuals become LGBT may be fascinating to scientists like me, but it should have no bearing on whether their parents accept and embrace them and it certainly should have no bearing on public policy.”

 Mohan Sudabattula, undergraduate, Founder and Executive Director of Project Embrace

-U undergraduate Mohan Sudabattula is founder and executive director of Project Embrace, an international medical nonprofit that aims to reduce global health disparities and promote sustainable healthcare.
+U undergraduate Mohan Sudabattula is the founder and executive director of Project Embrace, an international medical nonprofit that aims to reduce global health disparities and promote sustainable healthcare.
 Project Embrace does this through the reuse and repurposing of previously owned medical equipment from the U.S. to meet the need of patients worldwide.

 Since their launch last year, Project Embrace has successfully completed two donation campaigns in Swaziland and India.
-Sudabattula has also been invited to present about Project Embrace on stages across the United States and England at universities such as Stanford, John Hopkins, and Oxford.
-Sudabattula is the first ever U student to present on the TEDx stage and his talk will focus on social innovation in healthcare through simple solutions and community empowerment.
+Sudabattula has also been invited to present about Project Embrace on stages across the United States and England at universities such as Stanford, John Hopkins and Oxford.
+Sudabattula is the first-ever U student to present on the TEDx stage and his talk will focus on social innovation in healthcare through simple solutions and community empowerment.